NNPC confirms sack of officials, says replacements to be announced soon - Nigeria Today

 The Nigerian National Petroleum Corporation (NNPC) on Thursday confirmed the disengagement of officials linked with missing 130 million liters of petrol.

-A high ranking source in the ministry, who did not wish to be named, made the confirmation to the News Agency of Nigeria (NAN) on Thursday in Abuja.
+A high ranking source in the ministry, who did not wish to be named, made the confirmation to newsmen on Thursday in Abuja.

 The source said: ”a committee has submitted it’s report and NNPC has recommended their disengagement”.